kubernetes/website/content/en/docs/concepts/containers/images.md

 the form of a [SHA-256](https://github.com/opencontainers/image-spec/blob/main/descriptor.md#sha-256) hash, this uniquely identifies a specific version of a container image.

-Using digest can provide a more secure and reliable way of referencing container images because image digest is based on the contents of the image, it provides a way to ensure that the image has not been tampered or modified with.
+This is more secure and reliable way of referencing container images because image digest is based on the contents of the image, it provides a way to ensure that the image has not been tampered or modified with.

 When referencing an image in a pod, you can use either an image tag or an image digest.
-However, using an image digest can be more reliable that image tag since it ensures that the exact version of the image is used every time the pad is created or updated.
+However, using an image digest can be more reliable than image tag since it ensures that the exact version of the image is used every time the pod is created or updated.

 ## Updating images